lamberta/devkit-doc/api/utilities.md

 indicate a usage category.
 Additionally, modules may be aliased using the `as` keyword for easier reference.

-*Note: the `import` keyword is specific to the Game Closure SDK and not standard JavaScript.*
+*Note: the `import` keyword is specific to the Game Closure DevKit and not standard JavaScript.*

 ~~~
 import device;